• Skip to primary navigation

 • Comments

 We are a family of garlic lovers!
 I mean, what is not to like about garlic, right?!
-It is wonderfully aromatic and lends its warmth and goodness like a true friend.
-We do have quite a few recipes using garlic that we love as a family and then we have our individual favorites such as this garlic butter mushroom fry which is my older daughter, M's, go-to Sunday breakfast!
+It is wonderfully aromatic and lends warmth and goodness like a true friend.
+We have quite a few recipes using garlic that we love as a family.
+Then we have our individual favorites such as this onions and mushroom caramelized in garlic butter which is my older daughter's go-to Sunday breakfast!
 I, of course, cannot imagine not having a bottle of this homemade ginger garlic paste in my fridge!

 What is curry powder?